Spectroscopic parameters for silacyclopropynylidene, SiC$_2$, from extensive astronomical observations toward CW Leo (IRC +10216) with the Herschel satellite: Introduction

 A reasonably successful result has been obtained by employing a conventional Watson-type Hamiltonian in the $S$-reduction~\cite{IRC_10216_2008}.
 The reproduction of the ground state rotational data~\cite{SiC2_1-0_dip_1989,SiC2_rot_1989} was converged after varying 17 spectroscopic and keeping one fixed.
 The data were reproduced on average as well as in the fit which employed an internal rotation Hamiltonian~\cite{SiC2_modeling_1993}; the number of varied parameters, however, was larger by still another one.
 After scaling of the parameters, the transition frequencies of $^{29}$SiC$_2$ and $^{30}$SiC$_2$ available at that time, mostly from astronomical observation~\cite{SiCC-13_isos_astro_1991,IRC_10216_2008}, could be reproduced well after releasing only 5 spectroscopic parameters~\cite{IRC_10216_2008}; 13 parameter were released in the fit for SiC$^{13}$C because of the large amount of accurate laboratory data~\cite{SiCC-13_isos_astro_1991}.

 The unambiguous assignment of a spectroscopic feature observed in space relies on reliable predictions which are usually based on laboratory data which, for the most part, have been obtained in approximately the same frequency domain.
 The predictions may also be based in part on data from astronomical observations, recent examples include H$^{13}$CO$^+$~\cite{HC-13-O+_2004}, DCO$^+$~\cite{DCO+_2005,DCO+_etc_2009}, DNC and HN$^{13}$C~\cite{DCO+_etc_2009}, C$_2$H~\cite{C2H_2009}, and C$^{13}$CH~\cite{CC-13-H_2010}.
 Sometimes, identifications are even possible in the absence of laboratory data, as demonstrated recently by the detection of C$_5$N$^-$ in the CSE of CW~Leo~\cite{det_C5N-}.
 Frequencies have to be predicted with accuracies better than around one tenth of the line width to permit extraction of dynamical information.
 Some type of intensity information, such as that at a certain temperature, the line strength, or the Einstein $A$-value is needed as is additional auxiliary information such as quantum numbers, lower or upper state energies etc. Pickett's { SPCAT} and { SPFIT} programs \cite{Herb} have been developed for that purpose and have evolved over time, see e.\,g.
 Ref.~\cite{editorial_Herb-Ed}.
-These programs are routinely used in the Cologne Database for Molecular Spectroscopy\footnote{Internet address: http://www.astro.uni-koeln.de/cdms}, CDMS~\cite{CDMS_1,CDMS_2}, to provide in its catalog section\footnote{Internet address: http://www.astro.uni-koeln.de/cdms/catalog} predictions of (mostly) rotational spectra of molecules which may be found in various environments in space.
+These programs are routinely used in the Cologne Database for Molecular Spectroscopy\footnote{Internet address: https://cdms.astro.uni-koeln.de/classic/}, CDMS~\cite{CDMS_1,CDMS_2}, to provide in its catalog section\footnote{Internet address: https://cdms.astro.uni-koeln.de/classic/entries/} predictions of (mostly) rotational spectra of molecules which may be found in various environments in space.